Boomika1012/mango-leaf-disease-classification/README.md

 📌 Project Overview

-Mango cultivation is highly affected by leaf diseases such as Anthracnose, Powdery Mildew, and Bacterial Canker, which reduce crop yield and quality.
-Manual disease identification is time-consuming and error-prone due to similar visual symptoms across diseases.
+Mango cultivation is significantly affected by leaf diseases such as Anthracnose, Powdery Mildew, and Bacterial Canker, which reduce crop yield and quality.
+Manual identification of these diseases is difficult and time-consuming because many diseases exhibit visually similar symptoms.

-This project proposes an automated deep learning–based system that detects and classifies mango leaf diseases from images using transfer learning and hybrid ensemble classification.

-The proposed framework combines multiple CNN feature extractors with machine learning meta-classifiers to achieve high accuracy and robust disease recognition.
+This project presents an automated image-based disease detection system that classifies mango leaf diseases using deep learning and hybrid machine learning techniques.
+The proposed framework combines multiple CNN feature extractors with ensemble meta-classifiers to achieve robust and accurate disease recognition.

 🎯 Objectives

-Detect mango leaf diseases from images
+Detect mango leaf diseases from leaf images

-Classify leaves into 7 disease categories + healthy
+Classify leaves into seven disease categories and healthy class

-Improve accuracy using hybrid deep learning + ML ensemble
+Improve classification accuracy using hybrid deep learning + ensemble ML

-Provide automated decision support for agriculture
+Provide an automated decision-support approach for agricultural monitoring

 📂 Dataset

 Dataset: MangoLeafBD (Kaggle)

-4,000 RGB leaf images
+4,000 RGB images

 8 classes (7 diseases + healthy)